Interspecies Reviewers: Synopsis

 In a world where many different humanoid species exist and prostitution is legal, there exist various brothels for each kind of species with "succu-girls" (サキュ嬢, Sakyu-jō), who have succubus blood running through them.
 As each species has different opinions on how each succu-girl works for them, various brothel visitors have become reviewers, rating their experiences with various succu-girls and posting them in the local tavern.
-The series largely centers on a human named Stunk, an elf named Zel, and an angel named Crimvael; Stunk and Zel's goal is to have experiences with every kind of succu-girl there is, to the point where they even wish take their quest all the way to Heaven, while Crimveal (nicknamed "Crim") is searching for the missing piece of their halo, for they're unable to return to Heaven without it.
+The series largely centers on a human named Stunk, an elf named Zel, and an angel named Crimvael; Stunk and Zel's goal is to have experiences with every kind of succu-girl there is, to the point where they even wish to take their quest all the way to Heaven, while Crimvael (nicknamed "Crim") is searching for the missing piece of their halo, for they are unable to return to Heaven without it.